AI4EPS/homepage/classes/seismology/docs/00_Introduction.md

 marp: true
 ---

-# Introduction to Observational Seismology and Machine Learning
+# Introduction to Observational Seismology
+# -- Machine Learning for Seismology

 ---

 # Things to learn in this course

-1. Familiarizing with basic tasks in seismology
+1. Familiarize with basic tasks in seismology
-2. Learning the state-of-the-art machine learning methods for solving seismic problems
+2. Learn the state-of-the-art machine learning methods for solving these seismic tasks
-3. Practicing processing seismic data, build seismic catalogs, and analyze seismicity
+3. Practice processing seismic data, building seismic catalogs, and analyzing seismicity

 ---

 # Why do we study seismology?

-- Monitoring earthquakes and prevent damage
+- Monitoring earthquakes and mitigate damage

+- Understand earthquake source physics

 - Understanding the Earth's structure

+- Applying seismology to environmental science, planetary science, climate science, etc.

 ---